exciteabletom/wordle-API/README.md

 You can use the public API to make your own Wordle game!
 Also feel free to copy the backend code and self-host it.

 ## API Documentation
-If you need any help with using this API, please feel free to open an issue!
+If you need any help with using this API, please open an issue!

 ### POST `/api/v1/start_game/`
 ### Request body (optional)